Get our mobile menu app

-Please note: The District Wellness Policy will be reviewed by the School Board's Policy Advisory Committee on February 16, 2023.
+Please note: The District Wellness Policy is periodically reviewed by the School Board's Policy Advisory Committee.
 Parents, students, community members, school staff or board members who have any feedback or input regarding the policy discussion may Donna Friedmann, Director of Administration and Human Resources at email@example.com.

 Key Areas of our Wellness Policy

 Balance is essential for any Wellness Policy.
 Key areas include:

 Other school-based activities that are designed to promote student wellness.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.

 To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form which can be obtained online at: https://www.usda.gov/